Psychology of Black Womanhood Symposium at Spelman College

 Dr. Candice Hargons

 Dr. Candice Nicole Hargons is an award-winning associate professor at Emory University’s Rollins School of Public Health, where she studies sexual wellness and liberation.
-With over 70 published articles, Dr. Hargons has made substantial contributions to the field, positioning herself as a leading authority in her discipline.
-Her innovative work has been widely recognized and featured in major podcasts and publications such as the Huffington Post, Essence, Women's Health, Blavity, Cosmopolitan, and the New York Times.
+With over 70 published articles, Dr. Hargons has made substantial contributions to the field, and is a leading authority in her discipline.
+Her innovative work has been featured in major podcasts and publications such as the Huffington Post, Essence, Women's Health, Blavity, Cosmopolitan, and the New York Times.
 Her debut book, Good Sex, will be published by Row House February 2025.

 PANEL: Violence (9:30am)